Terminal

 Millions of open positions

-The ratio of openings to unemployed workers is Druckenmiller's preferred tightness gauge.
+The ratio of job openings to unemployed workers is the most direct measure of labor market tightness.

 Average Hourly Earnings (YoY)